mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips.md

 Put simply, on each day there is a threshold value $s_{i}$ which represents the minimum price at which we will be prepared to sell for on that day.
-For example, as we need to sell the turnips before they spoil, we should expect to accept any price at tiem $t=n$ - in other words, an optimal strategy should have $s_{n}=0$.
+For example, as we need to sell the turnips before they spoil, we should expect to accept any price at time $t=n$; in other words, an optimal strategy should have $s_{n}=0$.

 Let $$T_{i}$$ be the event that $$X_{i}\geq s_{i}$$ and $$X_{j}<s_{j}$$ for all $$j<i$$.
 Also,